andrewpareles/Crystals-And-Dislocations/README.md

 $^\star$
-The crystal is uniform everywhere except at the dislocation, which is at the center of the crystal.
-You can tell this from the uniform hexagon pattern everywhere except at the center of the crystal.
-It looks like the crystal is not uniform due to some spacing between sites in the drawing, but note that the locations of the sites drawn carry no meaning: only the connections are meaningful.
-(This was the simplest design choice for creating a dislocation on a computer: create a perfect crystal, manipulate the connections, and don't worry about about drawing distances accurately since we only care about connections anyway).
+An electron in the bulk of this crystal sees the crystal as being perfectly uniform, except for the single point at the very center.
+That's because the hexagon pattern continues at all points in the crystal except for the center point (this is the definition of the dislocation).
+Some hexagons do look stretched, but note that the locations of the sites drawn carry no meaning: only the connections are meaningful.
+(This was the simplest design choice for creating a dislocation on a computer: start with a perfect crystal, manipulate the connections and remove some sites to create the dislocation, and don't worry about about drawing distances accurately afterwards since we only care about connections anyway).